xperflab/easyview/README.md

 (2) Click "show EasyView".

-#### 2. Open EasyView with vscode Editor View

-(1) Click the profile file to open it with editor view.

-(2) Click the "show EasyView" button on the top right of the editor view.

-#### 3. Make EasyView as the default view by changing the file extension suffix
+#### 2. Make EasyView as the default view by changing the file extension suffix

 (1) Add an extension suffix (***.drcctprof***) to the unzipped profile file.